 The Earpal ear wax removal tool is one of the safest wax extraction tools on the market.
 Due to its expert design, the Earpal wax remover cannot touch or perforate the eardrum, not even by accident.
 As a result, your ears and hearing will avoid damage during the ear cleaning process.
 It is also safer than Q-Tips.

 In some cases, it may be recommended to remove an excess buildup of cerumen which is causing a blockage.
 Keeping the ear too “clean”, however, can actually make it dry, irritated and itchy.
 This is especially true if you try to clean your ears using incorrect tools.
 On the other hand, trying to clean the substance by sticking different objects, such as cotton buds in the ear, holds the potential risk of accidentally penetrating your eardrum.
 Furthermore, instead of removing the ear wax, this action can actually push it further into the ear canal.

 If you are experiencing ear discomfort for any reason such as wax or an infection, we advise you to consult with a medical professional.
 We do not recommend an ear wax removal candle.

 If you haven't checked your hearing recently, you may wish to take our online hearing test.
 Wax build-up may cause hearing to become 'muffled' so you could be exploring professional practices, home remedies or an ear wax removal candle.
 To get an up-to-date status on your hearing, our check is free, takes a few minutes, and you will receive your results instantly.

 Again, we strongly advise you to consult with medical practitioners or audiologists if you have concerns.

-This entry was posted in Hearing Information, Opinion, Reviews and tagged conductive hearing loss, clogged ear, Hearing loss, USA on 13th November 2018 by Gary.
+This entry was posted in Hearing Information, Opinion, Reviews and tagged USA, Hearing loss, clogged ear, conductive hearing loss on 13th November 2018 by Joan McKechnie.

 ← Previous Post